rebeccatraceyt/delphin_lifesavingclub/README.md

 ### Project Goals
 #### User Goals
 The User is looking to:
-- Securely purchase available Club courses
+- Securely purchase available Club course credits
 - Securely purchase club apparel
 - Contact the Delphin Team
 - Learn about the club (for prospective members)